What Is Social Media Community Management?

 [Source: TechCrunch]

-• Audience preferences: Make sure that the platform you use aligns with the ways your target audience currently likes to communicate.
-If you are after a younger crowd, you may want to build a community on TikTok, but if you want to create a professional circle, LinkedIn will be more suitable.
+• Audience preferences: Make sure that your platform aligns with how your target audience likes to communicate.
+If you are after a younger crowd, you may want to build a community on TikTok.
+For more professional communities, LinkedIn could be more suitable.

-• Type of interaction and features: Do you want to enable your community to engage with you in real-time or are you looking for a more conservative approach?
-Instagram and Facebook, for example, are great options for real-time engagement.
+• Type of interaction and features: Decide if to engage with your community in real-time or in a more controlled environment.
+For example, platforms like Instagram and Facebook are great options for real-time interactions.

 5. Engage Regularly

-You can also follow back your most loyal brand advocates and interact with their content regularly.
-Although a tiny gesture, it can go a long way in showing that you care and could strengthen their relationship with your brand.
+• Follow back your most loyal brand advocates and engage with their content regularly to strengthen their relationship with your brand.

 Looking for the best B2B social media marketing agencies?